4.8. Spectrum Classes

 Gaussian

-The spectrum object is created with mode "Gaussian", a mean value mu and standard deviation sig, all given in nanometers.
-Note that the Gaussian function will be truncated to the visible range [380nm, 780nm].
+The LightSpectrum is then defined with mode "Gaussian", a mean value mu and standard deviation sig, all given in nanometers.
+Note that the Gaussian function is truncated to the visible range [380nm, 780nm].

 spec = ot.LightSpectrum("Gaussian", mu=478, sig=23.5, val=0.89)